What is Scoliosis?

 Nearly 2-3 percent of all Americans have scoliosis by the time they reach 16 years of age.
 Less than 0.1 percent of those have spinal curves that measure over 40 degrees in all, which is the tipping point to start considering surgery.
 In general, girls have a higher tendency than boys to be affected.
 The idiopathic type is often the condition among the adolescence, which impacts young people 10 years of age through 16.
 It can advance during their ‘growth spurt’ period, but typically doesn’t progress in adulthood.

-Most children diagnosed with the condition don’t require any treatment since it often naturally resolves as the child keeps growing.
+Most children diagnosed with scoliosis by Atlanta pain specialists don’t require any treatment since it often naturally resolves as the child keeps growing.
 For those who do need treatment a back brace is often prescribed and is usually quite effective, while a very small percentage do in fact need surgery.
 If the condition is left untreated, it can lead to severe lung, heart, pelvis, chest, and spine damage overall.

 Most curves due to the condition are initially noticed in basic school screening tests, by a family doctor, the child’s pediatrician, or sometimes by a parent.
 A few signs may be an uneven waist, a prominent shoulder blade, or uneven shoulders.

 V. K. Puppala, M.D. is located in Villa Rica, GA serving patients throughout the metro Atlanta area.
 Dr. Puppala treats his patients with sincere compassion and respect and is genuinely concerned about their general health and well-being.
-Dr. Puppala takes a multi-modal approach to pain management by implementing a variety of minimally invasive methods using effective medication management and practical restoration overall.
+As an expert Atlanta pain specialist, Dr. Puppala takes a multi-modal approach to pain management by implementing a variety of minimally invasive methods using effective medication management and practical treatments overall.
 Call 770-627-7246 or 770-MAP-PAIN today if you need a solution to your chronic pain.